Books are like portable magic, Stephen King would say.

 If the sentence structure looks too complex for you to deconstruct, then it’s too complex for you to understand.

 Ok enough of that.
 Let me give you now seven books that will be perfect additions to your reading list.
-They are intermediate books that will not only reinforce the language, but will also make you appreciate yourself for investing your time in Spanish.

 7 Intermediate Spanish Books to Make You Fall in Love with Spanish